In sign of frustration, US shortens sanctions waiver to Iraq

 Following his appointment, U.S.-Iraq relations were upbeat, after having reached new lows under his predecessor Adil Abdul-Mahdi’s administration, following the U.S. airstrike that killed Iranian Revolutionary Guard Gen. Qassim Soleimani outside the Baghdad airport in January.
 Iran retaliated with a ballistic missile strike on Iraqi bases housing American troops, wounding dozens of U.S. troops.

-The Iraqi officials expressed surprise at the new, stricter waiver as it comes just one month after al-Kadhimi’s Washington visit last week, hailed as a success.
+The Iraqi officials expressed surprise at the new, stricter waiver as it comes just one month after al-Kadhimi’s Washington visit, which was hailed as a success.
 But the shorter time-frame also signals U.S. frustration with Baghdad’s inability to reign in militia groups believed to be behind a recent uptick in attacks targeting the U.S. in Iraq.
 The U.S. has made very direct demands on the Iraqi government to clamp down on the militias.

 Near-daily rocket and mortars have struck the heavily fortified Green Zone in Baghdad, which is home to the U.S. Embassy, while roadside bombs have targeted convoys carrying weapons destined for the U.S.-led coalition.